MMunibas/fad/README.md

 # PhysNet

-Tensorflow implementation of PhysNet (see https://arxiv.org/abs/1902.08408 (OLD)) for details
+Tensorflow implementation of PhysNet (see https://arxiv.org/abs/1902.08408) for details

 ## Requirements